matthieuSolente/wcag-for-email/README.md

 ### ACT 2005-102 and RGAA

-Ensuring equal access to digital services in France, others will follow with the deployment of EAA in 2025
+Ensuring equal access to digital services in France, others will follow with the deployment of EAA in 2025.

+As mentioned earlier, each country has its own internal regulations, all of which are based on the WCAG guidelines.

 ## EAA: Fields of Application